 The Hafod Hotel is a Bar, Brasserie and Hotel in a lovely, scenic location.
 It is right next to the world-famous Devil’s Bridge waterfalls, near Aberystwyth.

 Spoil yourself with a little luxury stay just 1 mile from the Dark Sky Discovery Site’ at the Arch in Cwmystwyth.
-It’s a perfect base for stargazing in the Cambrian Mountains of Wales
+It’s a perfect base for stargazing in the Cambrian Mountains.

 Devil’s Bridge Falls